-Health, happiness and academic success are all linked, so it's important you take care of yourself whilst you're studying at NTU.
-Find out more about our health and wellbeing programme, Healthy NTU.
+Health, happiness and academic success are all linked.
+It's important you take care of yourself while you're studying at NTU.
+Find out more about Healthy NTU, our health and wellbeing programme.

 NTU 1,000 pint challenge

-Donate to help us achieve our target!
-Register to donate via the link below and share your donation photo on Instagram and Twitter with #NTU1KChallenge.
+Donate to help us achieve our target.
+Register to donate via the link below.
+Share your donation photo on Instagram and Twitter with #NTU1KChallenge.

-Do your bit, give blood today.
-Visit blood.co.uk to find your nearest centre and book an donation appointment.
+Do your bit and give blood today.
+Visit blood.co.uk to find your nearest centre and book a donation appointment.

-Making the decision to have sex comes with the responsibility to look after yourself and your partner.
-That's why it's important to use a condom for vaginal, anal and oral sex, and dental dams for oral sex to protect yourself from sexually transmitted infections.
+Making the decision to have sex comes with responsibility.
+You must look after yourself and your partner.
+It's important to protect both of you from sexually transmitted infections.
+Use a condom for vaginal, anal and oral sex, and dental dams for oral sex.

 Sexual health advice and support services

-These services in Nottingham and Nottinghamshire that provide free condoms, advice, and sexual health screening.
+These services operate in Nottingham and Nottinghamshire.
+They provide free condoms, advice, and sexual health screening.